William Young (judge)

-Sir William Gillow Gibbes Austen Young (born 14 April 1952) is a New Zealand judge and a non-permanent judge of the Court of Final Appeal of Hong Kong.
+Sir William Gillow Gibbes Austen Young (born 14 April 1952) is a former judge of the New Zealand Supreme Court, and a non-permanent judge of the Court of Final Appeal of Hong Kong and other international courts.

-He served on the Court of Appeal from 2004 to 2010, including as President from 2006.
-In 2010 he joined the Supreme Court of New Zealand.
+He served on the New Zealand Court of Appeal from 2004 to 2010, including as president from 2006.
+In 2010, he joined the Supreme Court of New Zealand.
 After retiring in 2022, Young has accepted appointments to international courts, including the Hong Kong Court of Final Appeal in 2025.

 Early life, family, and early career

 Born in Christchurch on 14 April 1952, Young was educated at Christ's College, University of Canterbury (LLB (Hons) in 1974) and University of Cambridge (PhD in 1979) in the United Kingdom with a thesis Duress and abuse of inequality of bargaining position.
 In 1979, he and his wife, Susan, were married, and they went on to have three children.

 After obtaining his PhD, Young worked in the Christchurch law firm R A Young Hunter & Co, before moving to the independent bar to become a barrister sole in 1988.
 Young was made a Queen's Counsel in 1991 and acted in several high-profile cases, including the Winebox Inquiry of the 1990s.